AKSKL/policies/Community_Guidelines.md

 Do not "backseat moderate".
 "Backseat moderating" is defined as acting like or taking on the role of a moderator.

 ## Behavior and Conduct
 Do not disrespect or harass anyone.
-This includes, but isn't limited to, making racist or obscene comments towards other members of the community and using derogatory or vulgar language in a manner that's intended to disrespect or harass another member.
+This includes, but is not limited to, making racist or obscene comments towards other members of the community and using derogatory or vulgar language in a manner that's intended to disrespect or harass another member.

 ## Impersonation
 Do not impersonate any person or group of people.
 Do not act in a manner that's intended to mislead others into believing that you are someone that you are not.